shybyte/zig-micro-game/README.md

 * A trippy animated GLSL shader background
 * A (OpenGL) triangle that can be moved with the cursor keys
-* Interative sound effects: Moving the triangle plays notes.
+* Interative sound effects: Moving the triangle plays notes
 * Simple music generated in real time

 Predefined keyboard shortcuts: